ibm-cloud-docs/openwhisk/pkg_cloudant.md

 | `/whisk.system/cloudant/write` | Action | `dbname`, `overwrite`, `doc` | Write a document to a database. |
 | `/whisk.system/cloudant/update-document` | Action | `dbname`, `doc` | Update a document in a database. |
 | `/whisk.system/cloudant/changes` | Feed | `dbname`, `iamApiKey`, `iamUrl`, `filter`, `query_params`, `maxTriggers` | Fire trigger events on changes to a database. |
+{: caption="Table 1.
+Entities that are available in the `/whisk.system/cloudant` package" caption-side="bottom"}

 The `includeDoc` parameter is no longer supported for use with `/whisk.system/cloudant/changes` feed.
 If you created triggers that use this parameter, you must re-create them without the `includeDoc` parameter.
 {: deprecated}